crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-beta.9**
+- Allow to update the emitters for managers and plugins
+- Minor refactoring

 **1.0.0-beta.8**
 - Relevant events emitted from the single manager are hard to listen to.
 In this version, the emitter is the proxy implemented by the registry when creating a manager or a plugin for a specific token ID.